Quick Answer

 Three reasons:

-- RDSP access: DTC approval unlocks up to $90,000 in federal RDSP grants and bonds over a lifetime, even for ODSP recipients
+- RDSP access: DTC approval may support access to federal RDSP grants and bonds, subject to program limits, even for ODSP recipients

-- Canada Disability Benefit: the new federal Canada Disability Benefit pays up to $200/month on top of ODSP (CDB is exempt from ODSP income rules)
+- Canada Disability Benefit: the federal Canada Disability Benefit may pay up to $200/month for eligible working-age adults and is generally treated separately from ODSP income rules

 - Credit transfer: a supporting family member can claim your unused DTC, generating real tax savings for them and indirectly supporting you

 The DTC application is free through CRA.
-The combination of DTC + RDSP + CDB is the strongest financial benefit package available to ODSP recipients in 2026.
+The combination of DTC, RDSP, and CDB may be important for ODSP recipients to review in 2026, subject to each program's rules.

 ODSP vs DTC Comparison Table